sfigg/commercialization-public/test/hlk/testref/hardware-lab-kit-for-near-field-communication.md

 -   Device with NFC chip that implements the Near Field Proximity DDIs (NFC client)
 -   Smart card reader connected to the PC client (either by USB or embedded in the PC client)

+>[!NOTE]
-**Note**  The PC client requires the installation of the Universal C Runtime.
+>  The PC client requires the installation of the Universal C Runtime.
 This package is available directly from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=48234).